mailpile/www.mailpile.is/blog/2015-06-01_Roadmap_Reality_Check.md

 I would hate to be my manager, but this is relatively normal; business as usual.

-I don't know if this works the same way for other software developers, but after 20 years of coding for fun and profit I have learned that I am most productive if I have goals and deadlines, balanced with the freedom to frequently give in to inspiration and obsession.
+I don't know if this works the same way for other software developers but, after 20 years of coding for fun and profit, I have learned that I am most productive if I have goals and deadlines, balanced with the freedom to frequently give in to inspiration and obsession.
 The above work falls squarely into the latter category; I got inspired and could visualize